DevExpress-Examples/wpf-scheduler-drop-data-from-grid-control-to-create-appointments/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Scheduler - Drop Data from the Grid Control to Create Appointments
+# WPF Scheduler - Drop Data From the Grid Control to Create Appointments

 This example creates new appointments when a user drops records from the [Data Grid](https://docs.devexpress.com/WPF/6084/controls-and-libraries/data-grid) to the [Scheduler](https://docs.devexpress.com/WPF/114881/controls-and-libraries/scheduler).